caneken35/hasleathershop/README.md

 # hasleathershop
-Official website of Has Leather - Premium Leather Store Since 1980
+Official website of Has Leather - Leather Store Since 1980